 For best results, I recommend using boiled potatoes for the sabzi, It thickens the curry nicely and imparts great flavor to the dish.

-Aloo tamatar sabzi is a frequent dinner dish at our place.
+Aloo tamatar sabzi recipe is a frequent dinner dish at our place.
 We enjoy it with hot paranthas.
 Even kids take to aloo tamatar sabzi delightedly.

 Aloo Tamatar Subzi